ColoursofOSINT/findmydevice/README.md

 fmd camera (back/front) - takes a picture and sends it to the server
 ```

-FMD camera takes a picture from the camera you selcted(Back/Front) and sends it encrypted to the server.
-When you log in to the server you will be able to view the picture by presisng the picture icon.

-`fmd delete` is capable of deleting you phone.
-For this you have to configure a pin in the settings and enable this option.
-When you than send the command you have to add the pin at the end.
-Like this:

-`fmd delete <your pin>`
+#### FMD Locate
 `FMD locate` will send you the coordinates of your phone.
 In order to work, the phone needs Location enabled or this [Permission](PERMISSION WRITE_SECURE_SETTINGS) enabled.
 The application send the GSM_Informations (MCC, MNC, LAC, CID).
 These are the information about the cellular_tower you are connected with.
 You can get the location of this tower by searching on http://www.cell2gps.com/ or if you have added your [OpenCellID_API_KEY](OpenCellID_API_KEY) you can even configure FMD to send you the coordinates.
 The GPS-Coordinates will be send as soon as they are available to the device.

 `FMD locate last` will send you the last known location